szrlee/REPLAY_Influence/docs/quality/testing-guide.md

 This document provides comprehensive instructions for running and understanding the test suite for the REPLAY Influence Analysis project.

+## Executive Summary

+The REPLAY Influence Analysis project features a comprehensive test suite designed to ensure functionality, robustness, and consistency.
+The tests cover various aspects from individual components to integrated workflows.

 ## Test Structure

-The test suite is organized into a hierarchical structure with proper separation of concerns:
+The test suite is primarily organized under the `tests/` directory:

 ```
 tests/